 Imports of feed and food from Japan

-Imports of all feed and food originating in or consigned from Japan to the EU are subject to special conditions.
+Imports of all feed and food originating in or consigned from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in March 2011.
-This means that consignments of feed and food can only enter the UK through specific ports and airports where official controls will be carried out.
+This means that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.